djh900/Daniel_Hinton_T1A2/README.md

 ## Troubleshooting
 Make sure you have the latest version of Ruby installed.
 You can check this on your command line with the command `ruby -v`.
 The latest version is 2.7.0

-Also make sure you have installed the gems using bundler, as explained above.

 If you encounter any errors with the program, you can create an issue log on github: https://github.com/djh900/Daniel_Hinton_T1A2/issues